Observational Scaling Laws and the Predictability of Language Model Performance: Observational Scaling Laws

 and if this linear fit is sufficiently accurate, we draw inferences about the performance of a model at future compute scales $C' > C$ by extrapolating this relationship.
 However, fitting such a scaling law can be tricky, as each model family $f$ and downstream benchmark has its own scaling coefficients $\beta_{f}$ and $\alpha_{f}$.
 This means that scaling experiments, especially for post-training analysis, are often fitted on very few (3-5) models sharing the same model family, and any predictions are valid only for a specific scaling strategy used within a model family.

-Several studies \citep[\eg,][]{finnveden2020extrapolating,owen2024predictable} have generalized the functional form to analyze the scaling of LMs' downstream performance.
-Specifically, let $E_{m}$ represent the normalized downstream errors of models within the range $[0, 1]$, they observed a sigmoidal relationship between $\log (C_{m})$ and $E_{m}$ and thus used a logistic link function instead of a logarithm for the generalized linear model in \cref{eq:scaling}:
+\ifneurips Several studies \citep[\eg,][]{finnveden2020extrapolating,owen2024predictable} have generalized the functional form to analyze the scaling of LMs' downstream performance (where $E_{m}$ is normalized to $[0, 1]$) with a sigmoidal link function $\nonlinear$: \else Several studies \citep[\eg,][]{finnveden2020extrapolating,owen2024predictable} have generalized the functional form to analyze the scaling of LMs' downstream performance.
+Specifically, let $E_{m}$ represent the normalized downstream errors of models within the range $[0, 1]$, they observed a sigmoidal relationship between $\log (C_{m})$ and $E_{m}$ and thus used a logistic link function instead of a logarithm for the generalized linear model in \cref{eq:scaling}: \fi